 Key concepts

-• Cirrhosis is the end stage of any chronic liver disease, such as hepatitis B, hepatitis C, complications of alcohol use disorder, and others
+• Cirrhosis is the end stage of any chronic liver disease, such as hepatitis B, hepatitis C, alcohol-related liver disease, or metabolic dysfunction-associated steatotic liver disease

-• There are 2 clinical stages of cirrhosis: compensated and decompensated
+• Clinical stages of cirrhosis: compensated and decompensated

-• Decompensated cirrhosis is the symptomatic stage and is characterized by the presence or development of ascites, variceal hemorrhage, or hepatic encephalopathy; making the diagnosis is not challenging, and a liver biopsy is rarely required
+• Decompensated cirrhosis is characterized by the presence or development of ascites, variceal hemorrhage, or hepatic encephalopathy; a liver biopsy is rarely needed to confirm cirrhosis

 Key recommendations